Nuclear Icebreaker Yakutia Enters Gulf of Finland

 USC student team participates in the construction of the nuclear icebreaker Yakutia

-The shipyard's delivery team and representatives from contracting organizations will check the operation of the icebreaker's equipment, reactor and steam turbine plants, vessel electric propulsion systems, shaft lines, and other mechanisms.
+The shipyard's delivery team and representatives from contracting organizations will check the operation of the icebreaker's equipment, reactor and steam turbine plants, electric propulsion systems, shaft lines, and other mechanisms.

-Not only the vessel's systems and mechanisms will be checked, but also the quality of our work.
+Not only the ship's systems and mechanisms will be checked, but also the quality of our work.
 This is necessary to be sure that the icebreaker will not fail on the Northern Sea Route.

 Alexander Konovalov, Director of the Shipyard